 Tipi on Thompson River

-During the next 2 days, you’ll sleep under the stars in a traditional tipi tent, located just outside Lytton between craggy canyons and the flowing Thompson River.
-The tipi experience will give your family a real ‘glamping’ feeling whilst you sleep under the stars in the Canadian wilderness.
-Take a walk along the river or try your hand at rafting on the river.
-In the evening you can unwind with a dip in the pool or hot tub and a delicious bbq.
+During the next two days, you’ll sleep under the stars in a traditional tipi tent, located just outside Lytton between craggy canyons and the flowing Thompson River.
+The tipi experience will give your family a real ‘glamping’ feeling as you sleep under the stars in the Canadian wilderness.
+Take a walk along the riverside or try your hand at rafting on the river.
+In the evening you can unwind with a dip in the pool or hot tub and a delicious barbecue.

 Wine Down in Okanagan Valley

 Between Vancouver and the Rocky Mountains is a fertile wine valley full of sun-drenched orchards and shimmering lakes with sandy beaches.
 You’ll stay in a lodge which offers a panoramic view of the surrounding hills and vineyards.
 Whilst here you’ll head out on a wine-tasting tour of the local vineyards in this area.
 You’ll visit 4 different vineyards, to get a true taste of all the variations of wine this region has to offer.
 There are full red wines and white fruity wines all waiting to be sampled.

 A night in Vancouver